-On an average, there might be thousands of posts in each user’s social media feed.
-How do you ensure he/she stops scrolling at your post?
+On average, there might be thousands of posts in each user’s social media feed.
+So how do you ensure he/she stops scrolling at your post?
 One, keep it short.
-For brands, social is all about saying more with less words.
+For brands, social is all about saying more with fewer words.
 With people’s ever decreasing attention span, this is important.
 Two, make it visually appealing.
 It must be something that attracts attention immediately and is easy on the eyes.

 Create content to showcase your brand's personality

 Shareable content always has an element that makes it unique.
 More often that not, it’s the brand’s personality reflected in that content.
 Brand personality is a mix of tone, colors, visuals and of course, the kind of content you are sharing.

 Let’s take the example of Discovery.
 They posted this tweet as a part of their ‘Photo of The Day’ series.

 Now, based on the tweet’s tone, think of Discovery as a person.
 I bet you thought - young, sassy, smart, funny, and relevant.
 That’s Discovery’s brand personality.
 This tweet was retweeted 179 times!

 Also, use your content as a medium to tell your brand story - find pieces of your story that you can share with writing, visuals, or video.

 Content that adds value

 Value can be anything - right from “I learned something new” to “my friends would love to know this”.
 Basically, the content must hold some meaning for the user, thereby encouraging them to share it.